TheTechRun/TTR-KensingtonExpert/README.md

 ```
 ~/.scripts/TTR-KensingtonExpert/map-keys.sh
 ```
- Now and go through the prompts (pretty self-explanatory) and save your new mappings.
+ Now and go through the prompts (pretty self-explanatory), name, and save your new mappings.
 Your new configuration will be saved in the `saved-mappings` directory.

 ### 2. You can either: